strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/TCPDump/TCPDump.md

 What exactly is this showing us?

-Well, it is showing each packets Timestamp:
+Well, it is showing each packet's timestamp:

 ![](attachments/Clipboard_2020-12-09-18-15-50.png)